 "I've always been around music and music teachers, even when I was younger.
 My dad taught at Berklee—and still does—so I would often sit in on classes.
-When I went to school here, I really enjoyed ear training, and I realized the more I did, the better my playing was.
+When I went to school here, I really enjoyed ear training, and I realized the more [ear training] I did, the better my playing was.
 That's why I taught ear training: it gives you the connection between the music on the paper and the ability to hear it internally."

 "I compose my own music.
 It's a style I would call funk jazz.
 I also do a lot of cover gigs downtown, in places like Faneuil Hall.
 I primarily play the bass, sometimes the keyboard, and sing.
 We play a lot of current pop hits, and I bring those tunes into class and show my students what's coming through the Top 40 market.
 I show them what people like to hear at bars, what people like to dance to, and what songs are the big hits at night."

 "I also bring in songs from the past 20 years, songs that people know, and we really look at the music so the students can understand the songs on a different level.
 We do a lot of singing in class, a lot of rhythm.
 I'll have some music playing in the background and I'll point to certain rhythms, and the students will clap over the consistent beat that's going on in the background."